top of page

 This site celebrates the giants of a generation of musicians that is now, slowly but surely, leaving us.
 The focus might appear morbid, even mawkish - it is not meant to be.

 Rather, it celebrates the longevity and continuing creativity of a generation of musicians who never dreamed they could make life-long careers in the then-new rock 'n roll.
+(The Beatles famously had plans for life after fame, including Ringo opening a chain of hair salons.)
 But, it turns out, they could and many did.
-We hope to show that the 27 Club has a much smaller membership than you would think, and certainly much smaller that the 80-And-Still-Going-Club.
+We hope to show that the 27 Club has a much smaller membership than you would think, and certainly much smaller than the 80-And-Still-Going-Club (current documented membership 100+ and still growing).

-Brief tributes to David and Jeff, and to other recent losses from across the world of music, are on our Farewell page.
+Some sad news recently of too many departures including Chris Dreja, Danny Thompson, Ace Frehley, John Lodge, Dave Ball, Bobby Whitlock, Rick Davies, Viv Prince, and Mark Volman.
+Brief tributes to some of these, and to other recent losses from across the world of music, are on our Farewell page.

 Best place to start is probably with the Bands pages.
 We've grouped the bands into five categories, dependent on the survival rate of the membership.
 We're only focusing, initially, on major line-ups, although our database aims to track all recording line-ups.
 We're much less interested at this stage (although not uninterested) in touring line-ups.